-Wine enthusiasts know Oregon for its pinot noir, but there are plenty of other reasons to visit local vineyards.
-These include spectacular views, budget-friendly flights and tasting rooms made for slowing down and staying awhile.
-These wineries near Portland feature several varietals — including, yes, pinot noir — making for an ideal escape from the city.
+Wine enthusiasts know Oregon for its pinot noir, but there are plenty of other reasons to visit Portland vineyards: spectacular views, budget-friendly flights and tasting rooms that just beg for you to slow down and stay awhile.
+These wineries near Portland feature a variety of varietals, and offer an ideal escape from the city.

 Cooper Mountain Vineyard

-Rustic charm abounds at Cooper Mountain Vineyard in Beaverton.
-Free-range chickens wander the grounds near the tasting room (located inside a converted horse barn).
-But don’t let the casual farm-feel fool you: This is serious wine.
-Owner Dr. Robert Gross and his wife Corrine planted the first vines here in 1978.
-Today, five varietals (pinot gris, pinot blanc, tocai friulano, chardonnay and pinot noir) are grown using organic and biodynamic practices.
-The Cooper Mountain team calls their practice “homeopathy for the vines.”
+Rustic charm abounds at Cooper Mountain Vineyard in Beaverton, Ore.
+Free-range chickens wander the grounds near the tasting room, which is located inside a converted barn.
+But don’t let the casual feel fool you — this is a serious wine.
+The owners, Dr. Robert Gross and his wife Corrine, planted the first vines here in 1978.
+Today, numerous varietals are grown on four estate vineyards using organic and biodynamic practices.

 Villa Catalana Cellars

-The Mostuls’ sprawling home is inspired by a 12th-century Spanish church.
-The courtyard tasting room, located in the courtyard, doubles as a tropical plant conservatory showcasing rare species from around the world.
-Taste six wines for $10 ($5 refundable with wine purchase) and enjoy a self-guided stroll through the property.
-The grounds boast beautiful Mediterranean-style gardens, a pond and a bocce ball court.
+The Mostuls’ sprawling home was inspired by a 12th-century Spanish church.
+The tasting room, located in the courtyard, doubles as a tropical plant conservatory showcasing rare species from around the world.
+Tastings are $15 per person.
+Wood-fired pizzas are available for purchase (though you’re also welcome to bring your own lunch or snacks).
+Enjoy a self-guided stroll through the grounds, which boast beautiful Mediterranean-style gardens, a pond and a bocce ball court.

-One of Oregon’s oldest vineyards is found 30 minutes southwest of downtown Portland at Hamacher Wines, formerly Ponzi Historic Estate.
-This boutique winery features vineyard views from its tasting room housed in the original home of the winery’s first winemaker.
+One of Oregon’s oldest vineyards is located less than 30 minutes southwest of downtown Portland: Hamacher Wines (formerly Ponzi Historic Estate).
+This boutique winery features vineyard views and stunning patio seating.
+The tasting room is housed in the original home of the winery’s first winemaker.

-You can sample flights of either Hamacher or Ponzi wines for $15.
+The flight features a variety of Hamacher wines for a $25 tasting fee (a small number of Ponzi wines are also available to taste and purchase).
 Find a favorite, then splurge on a bottle.
-The winery allows outside food, so you can swirl, sip and picnic all at once.
-(Bocce game on the estate court is optional.)
+Outside food is allowed on the patio, so you can swirl, sip and picnic all at once.
+(A game of bocce ball on the estate court is optional and free.)

 Driven by winemakers motivated to move their operations closer to where they live and socialize, Portland has nearly a dozen urban wineries.